 The US Congress passed the Indian Gaming Regulatory Act in 1988, once year after the US Supreme Court ruled in California v.
 Cabazon Band of Mission Indians that states could not prohibit gambling on reservations of Federally-recognized tribes unless the state prohibited all forms of gambling.
 States with a lottery, or which authorized bingo, had to negotiate some deal with tribes that wanted to open casino-style operations.

 The law defined traditional behavior at tribal ceremonies as Class I gaming, including prizes for individuals and groups.
 Class II gaming included bingo and card games involving skill, such as poker.
-Class III gaming included slot machines and games of chance, such as craps, baccarat, abd roulette wheels.
+Class III gaming included slot machines and games of pure chance, such as craps, baccarat, and roulette wheels.

-The classes were intended to increase the leverage of tribes when negotiating with the states.
-If a state simply refused to bargain, tribes could sue in Federal court and the Secretary of the Interior was granted authority to write compacts for Class II gaming operations.
-States have no authority to regulate or block Class II operations on lands held "in trust" for the tribe by the Bureau of Indian Affairs.3
+If a state simply refused to bargain, the Secretary of the Interior was granted authority to approve Class II gaming operations.
+Under the Indian Gaming Regulatory Act, states have no authority to regulate or block Class II operations on lands held "in trust" for the tribe by the Bureau of Indian Affairs.3

-The law still required a state-tribal compact before a tribe could offer Class III games.
-That gave state officials the power to block tribes from offering the most-lucrative forms of gambling until tribes agreed to some sort of deal.
-Bargaining could include where casinos will be located, and some form of revenue sharing with the state.
+The Federal law required a state and tribe to negotiate a joint "compact" before a tribe could offer Class III games.
+State officials were given the power to block tribes from offering the more-lucrative Class III gambling opportunities until tribes agreed to some sort of deal.
+In exchange for state approval and the opportunity to provide a full gambling experience, tribes might bargain over where casinos will be located, and agree to share gamblig profits with the state.

-Starting in 2012, a State Senator from Portsmouth has asked the General Assembly to create a Virginia Casino Gaming Commission.
-Over 50% of the land in Portsmouth is tax-exempt, but the proposal for a new revenue source based on a riverboat casino has been rejected.
 Virginians have taken their gambling business out of state to Charles Town in West Virginia, the MGM casino at National Harbor in Maryland, or more-distant locations.
-West Virginia has five casinos, Maryland has six, Delaware has three, Pennsylvania has 12, not to mention Atlantic City and Las Vegas.5
+West Virginia has five casinos, Maryland has six, Delaware has three, Pennsylvania has 12, not to mention Atlantic City and Las Vegas.

 Federal recognition of the Pamunkey could lead to a casino on lands owned by the Pamunkey, including property on I-64 outside the current boundaries of the reservation on Pamunkey Neck.
 Opening a casino would required three steps:6